Requirements for Graduation

-The portfolio will be presented during MEDA 5925 Practicum in School Library Media.
-The Portfolio will be compiled digitally and hard copy.
+The portfolio will be presented during MEDA 5926 or 5929 Practicum in School Librarianship.
+The Portfolio will be compiled digitally.

-Candidates will present artifacts that demonstrate competency in the American Association of School Librarians (AASL) Standards for the 21st-Century Learner.
+Candidates will present artifacts that demonstrate competency in the American Association of School Librarians (AASL) Initial Preparation Standards.
 Click here for more information.

-The last 5 hours of each option is the practicum—MEDA 5925.
-This course is the final
+The last 6 hours of each option is the practicum—MEDA 5926 and 5929.
+Spread over

-out into the school and apply your coursework knowledge.
-The Tennessee requirement
+an opportunity to apply your coursework knowledge.
+The Tennessee requirement is 200

-is 200 hours with a certified school library media specialist with three years of
+hours with a certified school librarian with three years of experience.
+You will

 Concerned about the logistics?
 Don't worry.
-ETSU's School LIbrary Media Program has been designed to accommodate busy professionals who may already be working full time.
-Most of our candidates do teach currently or go to a full time job.
+ETSU's School Librarianship Program has been designed to accommodate busy professionals who may already be working full time.
+Most of our candidates do teach currently or work full time.
 To accumulate practicum hours, many of our candidates work after school, on breaks, etc. We can discuss your options in more detail based on your situation.
 Please note that the Practicum is not offered during the summer term due to the lack of school openings.